keithnoguchi/arch-on-air/README.md

 ### Connect to the Internet

-As default wifi doesn't work out of the box, I just connect TP-Link power over ether adapter and hook into the thunderbolt port:
+As default WiFi doesn't work out of the box, I just connect TP-Link power over ether adapter and hook into the thunderbolt port:

 ```